Tag: beef

 Instructions

-- Mix all of the brining ingredients together in a large bin.
+- Mix the brining ingredients together in a large bin.

-- Place the chucks in the brine.
-Allow to brine for 10 days.
+- Add in the chuck.
+Brine for 10 days.